fault2004/dwfweb/README.md

 ## Features. (?)

-* Using two template, smu, sed, tr, cut and POSIX parameter substitution
+* Using two template, loop, smu, sed, tr, cut and POSIX parameter substitution
 * Title by filename of markdown files
 * Generate menu and date
 * Markdown supported by default and only